KarimiM/RuniqueAPI/README.md

 # RuniqueAPI

-This API is useed to develop scripts on Parabot for the server Runique.
+This API is used to develop scripts on Parabot for the server Runique.